anubhavsharma515/rust-collaborative-text-editor/README.md

    - For **read/write permissions**, ensure that at least one password (either read or write) is set.
 Both fields cannot be left empty.
 Note that if the read password is supplied but the write password is not, edit access for the document will not be password restricted, and vice versa.

 3. **Collaborator Access**:
-   - Once the server is running, share the **session URL** with your collaborators.
-They can use this URL to join the session as either read-only or read/write clients, depending on the permissions you set for them.
+   - Once the server is running, share the **relevant access-level password(s)** with your collaborators.
+They can use these to join the session as either read-only or read/write clients, depending on the permissions you set for them.
    - All changes made by any user will be reflected in real time for all connected users.

 ![CollaborationGIF](assets/collab.gif)